 - Exemptions: Public Service Commissions and those provided by political subdivisions

 - Requirements: Insurance, Bond, Test, Field Experience

 - Grandfathering: Yes

 - Political Subdivisions: Provide inspections, adopt code, issue permits and manage code enforcement

-* This is legislation in process; check back for updates.
+* This is proposed legislation, check back for updates.
 Continue with business as usual until further notice.